migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L05.md

 *10 for with the heart man believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation.*

-**B. If a Christian**
+### B. If a Christian

-1\.
-Thank Christ continually for your salvation.
+1. Thank Christ continually for your salvation.

-2\.
-Offer Him worship and praise.
+2. Offer Him worship and praise.